patevs/old_blog/_posts/2017-12-02-command-line.md

 `type file` : display the contents of the file ‘file’ (displays file contents in console) `type file |more` : display the contents one line at a time
 <br>
+# Advanced Command Prompt Commands
+`ipconfig [/all]` : display network adapter information (advanced)<br>
+`netstat –n` : display local address and addresses you are connected to (advanced)<br>
+`netstat –nb` : above with name of foreign addresses (advanced) (this shows your private IP, if you are behind a router or proxy, then your public IP address will be different)<br>
+`ping google.com` : how long it takes for your computer to talk to google.com<br>
 <br>
 # Miscellaneous
 Acceptable characters: ```A-Z a-z 0-9 $ # & @ ! ( ) – { } ‘ ` _ ~```<br>